Chris Medina: 2011–13: What Are Words

 On the day after his elimination, February 25, 2011, "What Are Words," recorded for Simon Fuller's record label 19 Recordings, was released worldwide.
 Medina stated publicly the song was about his fiancée, Juliana Ramos, who suffered a brain injury two months before they were to be married, and the storyline was heavily used during his American Idol tryout.
 The song was written by Rodney Jerkins, Andre Lindal and Lauren Christy, and given to Medina to record.

 The song debuted at #22 on the Heatseekers Songs chart, and then reached #83 on the Billboard Hot 100.
 As of 2012 it has since sold 105,000 copies.
 The single was #1 in Norway for 11 weeks and #1 in Sweden for 8 weeks.
 He has performed the ballad on The Tonight Show with Jay Leno, Good Morning America, and on Live With Regis and Kelly.

-In the summer of 2011, Medina was invited to perform in countries all over the world, including Norway, Sweden, Denmark, Germany, and Singapore.
+In the summer of 2011, Medina was invited to perform in countries including Norway, Sweden, Denmark, Germany, and Singapore.
 In Singapore he performed for the "President's Star Charity", which is done to raise money for the physically and mentally challenged.
 He was able to help raise millions for this charity.
 Medina sang the song at the funeral of 18-year-old Monica Iselin Didriksen, one of the victims of the Norwegian terror attacks.
 Didriksen loved that song, and her parents asked him to come and sing at her funeral.

 An album was quickly recorded and released on November 28, 2011, also titled "What Are Words", to capitalize on the popularity of the song.
 The album failed to chart.

 To date Medina has not released another single off the album except in Sweden and Norway, where the song "One More Time" charted at Number 16.
 "Amazed" was released as a third single off the album in Norway only in May 2012.

 On March 12, 2013, two years after being cut from American Idol, Medina signed a major motion picture contract with MCS41 (Metropolitan Creative Studio), operated by producer Jim Schramm.
 The film, that was scheduled for release in fall 2014, was to be based on the story of Medina and Ramos.
 To date the film has yet to surface.